MasoniteFramework/docs/masonite-orm/white-page.md

 I will discuss the flow at a high level first and then can talk about each part separarely.

-First, everything starts with a model.
-You will import the model into your application and run some methods on it.
+First, almost everything starts with a model You can use the underlying query builder directly  You will import the model into your application and run some methods on it.
 Most of these methods simply return a instance of a query builder to kick off the flow.

 For example,